sathariels/sathariels.github.io/_projects/2_project.md

 ---
 layout: page
-title: One Suryan Webiste Creation
+title: One Suryan Website Creation
 description: A view of what i have worked on for the One Suryan Webstie
 img: assets/img/OneSuryan.jpg
 importance: 1